Woman Died After Falling Out Window At Fall River Condominium, DA Says

 FALL RIVER, Mass.
-(AP) — Authorities say a Massachusetts woman has died after falling from a third-floor window at a condominium complex.
+(CBS/AP) — Authorities say a Massachusetts woman has died after falling from a third-floor window at a condominium complex.
+She has been identified as Stephanie Sisson, 42.

-A spokesman for the Bristol district attorney says investigators are trying to determine if the death at the Waterview Heights complex in Fall River on Tuesday morning was accidental or intentional.
+A spokesman for the Bristol district attorney said the death at the Waterview Heights complex in Fall River on Tuesday morning is not being investigated as a homicide.

 Police responded to the scene at about 9:30 a.m. after getting several 911 calls.